Sleepaway Camp (1983) - Review

 A tragedy befalls a family during one summer vacation when two small children are involved in a boating accident.
 Years later, the surviving sibling, Angela (Felissa Rose), who was traumatized during the event, is sent to summer camp with her cousin, Ricky (Jonathon Tiersten).
 I’m not sure if it’s intended as a way of trying to get her to open up and socialize once again, but if that’s the case, that’s not likely to happen.
 The camp is filled with children and camp counselors who are complete dicks and do their best to make themselves seem like they’re not worthy of any social interactions without a sharp blade involved.
 Also, there’s a killer on the loose at this camp who is (somewhat inefficiently) using this prescribed manner of interaction.

-There’s not much else to the plot other than Angela and Ricky are being harassed by the other kids and the camp counselors for no reason.
+There’s not much else to the plot other than Angela and Ricky being harassed by the other kids and the camp counselors for no reason.
 Everyone acts like some unknown force is compelling them to be jerks rather than how normal human beings would actually behave towards a kid who is mostly shy or silent.
 Maybe their short-shorts were too tight and cut off the blood to their brains.
 Maybe they were all just sexually confused and frustrated by their softcore, homo-erotic wardrobes, which caused their self-loathing to manifest in outward bullying behavior.
-Maybe there was something in the water that made the ugliest people attractive and the harmless ones worthy of scorn—it’s the only way I can explain how one of the young female counselors asked the owner, who was twice her age and far from the handsomest guy in Daisy Dukes on the campus, to go out to dinner with her.
-Regardless of what was in the water, how tight the shorts were, and how sexually confused everyone ones, I still doubt that any reasonable camp counselor would take a young teen, of whom they know has a traumatized past involving a boat in the water, and willingly toss her into a lake.
+Maybe there was something in the water that made the ugliest people attractive and the harmless ones worthy of scorn—it’s the only way I can explain how one of the young female counselors asked the owner, who was twice her age and far from the most handsome guy in Daisy Dukes on the campus, to go out to dinner with her.
+Regardless of what was in the water, how tight the shorts were, and how sexually confused everyone ones, I still doubt that any reasonable camp counselor would take a young teen, whom they know has a traumatized past involving a boat in the water, and willingly toss her into a lake.
 Yet, this sort of thing does occur because we have to hate these people enough for them to be murdered by the mysterious killer.

 SPOILERS** However, even if you haven’t seen this movie, you probably already know who the killer is because it’s the only notable thing about Sleepaway Camp.
 Just typing the film’s name into a search engine gives you the iconic final shot of the film, disclosing the identity of the killer as none other than Angela.
 If you take off safe-search, you might also find out that Angela is actually a boy who was raised as a girl, which is the real surprise of the movie.
 Sleepaway Camp doesn’t do a good job of making you think it’s anyone other than Angela, even when it has characters acting like it’s someone else.
 So the twist that she’s the killer is no surprise.
 The twist that she has a penis just comes out of nowhere and is certainly far more surprising, but it’s not like that drastically improves the quality of the film.
 The only reason anyone remembers this movie is for the creepy facial expression Angela has in the final shot and for the fact that she’s got male genitalia.